 Little Gem Salad

-- Lightly brush the cut side of the lettuce with olive oil and season.
+- Lightly brush the cut sides of 300 g Little gem lettuce with 0.5 tablespoon Olive oil and season 1 pinch Sea salt and black pepper.
 Put cut side down on to a hot griddle pan and cook for 2 minutes.
 Depending on the size of your pan, this might need to be done in batches.

-- Pour over the dressing and use your hands to mix everything, making sure everything is coated with the dressing.
-Finish with crumbled feta and pine nuts.
+- Pour over 8 tablespoon Lemon vinaigrette and use your hands to mix everything, making sure everything is coated with the dressing.
+Finish with 30 g Feta (crumbled) and 1 tablespoon Pine nuts.